Intimate partner violence: Attitudes

 Research based on the Ambivalent Sexism Theory found that individuals who endorse sexist attitudes show a higher acceptance of myths that justify intimate partner violence compared to those who do not.
 Both students and adults with a more traditional perception of gender roles are more likely to blame the victim for the abuse than those who hold more non-traditional conceptions.
 Researchers Rollero and Tartaglia found that two dimensions of ambivalent sexism are particularly predictive of violence myth: hostility toward women and benevolence toward men.
 They both contribute to legitimizing partner violence and this, in turn, leads to undervaluing the seriousness of the abuse.

 Various studies have been conducted that link beliefs in myths of romantic love to greater probability of cyber-control perpetration toward the partner in youths aged 18 to 30, and a higher degree of justifying intimate partner violence in adults.
-Myths of romantic love include beliefs in the power of love to cope all kind of difficulties, the need of having a romantic relationship to be happy, the belief in jealousy as a sign of love, the perception of love as suffering, and the existence of our soul mate who is our only one true love.
+Myths of romantic love include beliefs in the power of love to cope with all kind of difficulties, the need of having a romantic relationship to be happy, the belief in jealousy as a sign of love, the perception of love as suffering, and the existence of our soul mate who is our only one true love.

 Demographics

 A notice from the National Institute of Justice noted that women who were more likely to experience intimate partner violence had some common demographic factors.
 Women who had children by age 21 were twice as likely to be victims of intimate partner violence as women who were not mothers at that age.
 Men who had children by age 21 were more than three times as likely to be people who abuse compared to men who were not fathers at that age.
 Many male abusers are also substance abusers.
 More than two-thirds of males who commit or attempt homicide against a partner used alcohol, drugs, or both during the incident; less than one-fourth of the victims did.
 The lower the household income, the higher the reported intimate partner violence rates.
 Intimate partner violence impairs a woman's capacity to find employment.
-A study of women who received AFDC benefits found that domestic violence was associated with a general pattern of reduced stability of employment Finally, many victims had mental health troubles.
+A study of women who received AFDC benefits found that domestic violence was associated with a general pattern of reduced stability of employment.
+Finally, many victims had mental health troubles.
 Almost half of the women reporting serious domestic violence also meet the criteria for major depression; 24 percent suffer from posttraumatic stress disorder, and 31 percent from anxiety.